Home to over a million inhabitants, Prague is the capital city of the Czech Republic in Central Europe. Called the “City of a Hundred Spires,”

 14. Christmas markets

 Additionally, the ice skating rinks and live music events around the city will ensure that you won’t run out of fun activities to enjoy.
-With this much magic in the air, it’s no wonder that Prague is known for having some of the best Christmas markets in the world!
+With this much magic in the air, it’s no wonder that Prague is known for having some of the best Christmas markets in Europe!